Hozan94/ft-tech-project/README.md

 The aim of the project is to build a web page that is rendered on server **(SSR)** rather than client side, to achieve this I used Next.js.

-This is my first Next.js project and hence why I choose this over other template engines like `handlebars` or `pug` , etc.
+This is my first Next.js project and hence why I choose this over other template engines like `handlebars` or `pug` as I also never used a template engine before.

+The other reason why I choose Next.js in first place, is because it provides an easy developer experience such as smart bundling, route pre-fetching, server rendering and creating components level styles with CSS modules.
+Having all these features available is what made me implement it in this project.

+Regarding the deployment, it is quick and easy to deploy on Vercel (recommended), the same people who created Next.js but for this project I choose Heroku.

 ### The mechanism of the project is the following 🤖